 There are so many people I feel extremely grateful for, they all have helped in my motherhood journey.
 Picking one is hard because it really does take a village!

-Once I became a Mom my faith definitely took a more significant role.
+Though faith was always an important part of my life, once I became a Mom my faith definitely took an even more significant role.
 Having God and my faith as a center-point certainly has been the key that continues to guide me as I go through my journey in motherhood.
 I really don’t know what I did to deserve these little ones but I thank God daily for picking me to be their Mommy, though not all days are “a walk in the park” (as we all know!).

 My husband, Joe, has really been my biggest supporter.
 From our first baby, he has always made me feel like we are in it together.
 Though raising kids is hard, we really are a joint team with our decisions.
 I love that he has the ability to make me laugh even when times get tough.